mitsimi/mitsimi/README.md

   <b>Hi there 👋</b>
 </h1>

-I'm Noah Füreder, a university student in Austria for informatics.
+I'm Noah, a university student in Austria for informatics.
 I'm constantly trying to improve in programming and learning new technologies.

+Latest obsession?
+Fibonacci Heaps
 <br>

 ```go
 package biography